Ecommerce Share of Retail Sales (2021–2027)

 Start selling online now with ShopifyStart your free trial

-By 2026, this will have surpassed 20% to hit 21.2%, bringing the total retail ecommerce sales to $1.7 trillion.
-In other words, of every $1 spent on US consumers, more than $0.21 will be through online channels.
-This marks an impressive 6.2 percentage point increase in just four years.
+By 2027, this will have surpassed 20% to hit 20.6%, bringing the total retail ecommerce sales to more than $1.7 trillion.
+In other words, of every $1 spent on US consumers, more than $0.20 will be through online channels.
+This marks an impressive 10.7 percentage point increase in less than a decade.

-The growing adoption of ecommerce especially in the past three years can largely be attributed to the coronavirus pandemic, which forced consumers to stay home and purchase products online.
-Analysts say that the majority of this growth in the US ecommerce market share will come from the top online retailers, particularly those that provide efficient delivery and click-and-collect services.
+The growing adoption of ecommerce especially since 2019 can largely be attributed to the coronavirus pandemic, which forced consumers to stay home and purchase products online.
+Analysts say that the majority of this growth in the US ecommerce market share will come from the country’s largest retailers, particularly those that provide efficient delivery and click-and-collect services.